Go to content

 Allocation: Part-Time

-Role: Project Lead / UX Designer / Frontend Developer
+Role: Project Lead / UX Designer / Developer

 In 2015, classic Swedish rock band Backyard Babies made a comeback after a five-year break.
 Their online presence had deteriorated and they needed a new website for marketing their upcoming tour and new studio album.
-I designed and developed this website.
+I designed and developed it.

 Quick summary